Kashmir Great Lakes

 Kashmir Great Lakes Trek Brief Itinerary

-Note: Some of the trekking agencies do start the trek from other way around (Naranag to Sonmarg).
+Note: Some of the trekking agencies do start the trek from the other way around (Naranag to Sonmarg).

 DayStarting PointFinishing PointMode